xmtp/XIPs/XIPs/xip-31-message-backup-request-system.md

 ### Risks and drawbacks to Remote Message Backups

 - Developers of the Message Backup Provider could implement the consent flow in a way that confuses users into accepting backup requests from malicious applications.
 PIN verification may not be implemnted across all providers
-- Bac
+- Bugs in the validation of requests in Message Backup Providers would be very very bad.
+This would need to be very well tested code, since a compromise here would effectively be a 0-click exploit of someone's XMTP account.

 ### Risks and drawbacks to Backup Account Files

 - Because the account stored in a Backup Account File never sends messages, all messages sent to the account will be encrypted using a one time prekey with no ratcheting.
-A single ratchet step could happen each time a backup was created, although this would require the user to replace their Backup Acount File with a new one containing the current ratchet state
+A single ratchet step could happen each time a backup was created since the account is briefly online, although this would require the user to replace their Backup Acount File with a new one containing the current ratchet state.
 - Accounts in the Backup Account File will only be online during backup restoration.
 This means there are few opportunities to generate new one time prekeys.
 This may be mitigated by creating a very large number of one-time prekeys as part of creation.
 - This approach relies on the XMTP network allowing messages to remain in pre-delivery storage indefinitely.
 While that works today, in future iterations of the network this may be cost prohibitive.
 - Applications creating Backup Account Files would need to handle interacting with the device filesystem or cloud storage providers.
 For mobile applications this may require extra permissions.